Is EMDR Right for You?

 A common misconception is that EMDR is only about processing difficult experiences.

-In reality, a big part of EMDR is building a sense of steadiness and support first.
+In reality, a big part of EMDR is building a sense of internal steadiness and support first.

 This can include: